 Pick up your running packet at the Honolulu Marathon Expo, Hawaii Convention Center, 1801 Kalakaua Avenue, Honolulu, Hawaii 96815

-The packet will contain your My Laps BIB number with an embedded timing chip.
+The packet will contain your BIB number with an embedded timing chip.

 Packets will not be mailed.
 Packets will not be given out on Race Day

 Walking is recommended if you are coming from Waikiki.